Game Design Inspired by Quantum Physics: A Case Study on The Quantum Photo Booth: Introduction to STAGE Lab

+STAGE — Scientists, Technologists and Artists Generating Exploration — is a full-scale laboratory embedded within the University of Chicago’s Pritzker School of Molecular Engineering.
+The STAGE Lab creates artistic works inspired by science and technology.

-The STAGE \cite{stage} lab's distinct research focuses on creating and developing new theatre and film work inspired by science and technology.
-STAGE’s mission is to: \begin{itemize} \item Cultivate appreciation and collaboration between the two cultures of science and art; \item Catalyze the development of art that depicts the technological age in which we live; \item Promote an understanding of the sciences in the public arena; \item Foster new and imaginative voices and methods of storytelling; \item Accomplish all of the above within an international community. \end{itemize}
+The STAGE \cite{stage} Lab's distinct research focuses on creating and developing new artistic work inspired by science and technology.
+STAGE’s mission is to: \begin{itemize} \item Cultivate appreciation and collaboration between the two cultures of science and art; \item Catalyze the development of art that depicts the technological age in which we live; \item Promote an understanding of the sciences in the public arena; \item Foster new and imaginative methods of storytelling; \item Accomplish all of the above within an international community. \end{itemize}

 By cultivating collaboration between the arts and sciences, STAGE hopes to make science accessible to all, regardless of educational background.
-Typically, learning higher level scientific principles requires some foundation in science and mathematics, making the concepts inaccessible to those who lack such a background.
-By integrating the principles into art \cite{branchfromtree}, they can be learned, understood, and appreciated by all, thereby increasing the availability of accurate scientific resources for public enjoyment.
+Typically, learning higher-level scientific concepts requires some foundation in science and mathematics, making them inaccessible to those who lack such a background.
+By integrating these concepts into an artistic form \cite{branchfromtree}, they can be learned, understood, and appreciated by all, thereby increasing the availability of scientific resources for public enjoyment and promoting scientific thinking.
 STAGE accomplishes this mission by utilizing the skills of a diverse group of lab members, including post-doctoral researchers, graduate students, and undergraduate students.
-Individuals at each level of education have a wide range of specialized knowledge, such as molecular engineering, biology, chemistry, computer science, neuroscience, physics, comparative literature, philosophy, psychology, theatre, and visual arts.
-Both scientists and artists help create scientific content and craft narrative content.
-Working closely with others from diverse areas of study and from various countries exposes the creative team to numerous points of view and teaches them to communicate across disciplines and cultures.
-Most importantly, experiencing different perspectives compels students to think and work in new ways, preparing them for greater current and future success.
+Individuals at each level of education have a wide range of specialized knowledge in fields such as biology, chemistry, computer science, neuroscience, physics, molecular engineering, literature, philosophy, psychology, sociology, theatre, and visual arts.
+Both scientists and artists help create scientific content and craft narratives.
+Working closely with others from diverse areas of study and various countries exposes the creative team to numerous points of view and teaches them to communicate across disciplines and cultures.
 The work environment fosters openness and welcomes fresh ideas, leading to content without predeterminations based on personal biases.
-Moreover, as a result of the diversity of lab members, the accessibility of content for a broad audience is ensured.